Management

 The Internal Audit Department regularly undertakes internal audits on the status of business execution across the SMM Group.

-Outside Directors / Audit & Supervisory Board Members’ Liaison Committee
+Meetings of the Outside Directors/Audit & Supervisory Board Members’ Liaison Committee

 Procedures in the Nomination of Director Candidates, Appointment or Dismissal of Senior Management, and Nomination of Audit & Supervisory Board Member Candidates